phluid61/internet-drafts/file-scheme/draft.md

 * `file:////host.example.com/path/to/file`

    > The "traditional" representation of a non-local file, with an
-     empty authority and a complete (transformed) UNC string.
+     empty authority and a complete (transformed) UNC string in the path.
 This encoding is commonly implemented, but the ideal representation above is preferred by this specification.

 * `file://///host.example.com/path/to/file`